Abdussalam Abdulkarim Zaura: Early life and education

-Zaura furthered his studies at Baze University in Abuja Nigeria. where he obtained BSC in Political Science and Public Administration, as well as Master's degree in Public Administration.
+Zaura furthered his studies at Baze University in Abuja Nigeria. where he obtained a BSC in Political Science and Public Administration, as well as a Master's degree in Public Administration.

 Business

 Prior to venturing into politics, Zaura dedicated his efforts to business endeavors, especially in the oil and gas sector.
 He is the CEO of Zaura Energy Limited, an oil and gas company based in Kano, Nigeria.

 He is also the managing director of Plambeck Emirates Nigeria Limited, an oil and gas company operating in Nigeria with its headquarters in Germany.
 Zaura is also the managing director of Sals Core Limited, a company specializing in car sales and rentals.

-In November 2022, Abdussalam was accused of a $1.3 million fraud by the Economic and Financial Crimes Commission (EFCC).
-He was alleged to have obtained the money from one Bashir Jamilu under false pretenses of supplying him with petroleum products.

-After a thorough examination of the evidence, the court found Senator Zaura innocent of the charges brought against him by the Economic and Financial Crimes Commission (EFCC)and the case was ruled in his favor.

 Philanthropy

 Zaura is the founder of the A. A. Zaura Foundation, a non-governmental organization that aims to improve the lives of the less privileged in Nigeria.
 The foundation has carried out various humanitarian and developmental projects, such as providing scholarships, health care, water supply, and empowerment programs.
 Zaura has also donated money and materials to various causes, such as victims of fire outbreaks, flood disasters, and COVID-19 pandemic.